Pandemic Accord Talks Heading For Extra Time - UrduPoint

 K.M.
 Gopakumar, senior researcher with the Third World Network NGO, told AFP the new text would likely be a lighter document, which could be added to at a later stage.

-"It's a face-saving exercise as of now, because they are so desperate to finish everything by May -- but they know realistically that's not possible."
+"It's a face-saving exercise as of now, because they are so desperate to finish everything by May -- but they know realistically that's not possible," he said.

-"We really still hope to see a meaningful outcome that could change the status quo for the next pandemic," said Hu, with MSF keen to see firm protection for health workers in an eventual agreement.

-However, "everything is still open now.
-Many, many brackets are still under negotiation".

 - Rich and poor divide -